viltgroup/minium/minium-docs/src/main/documentation/core/concepts.md

 logic.
 For instance, it can be used to log all interactions being performed, handle exceptions, etc.

 Interaction listeners can notify the interaction to retry itself.
-This is very useful for exception handling mainly, as we describe in the following sections.
+This is very useful for exception handling mainly, as will be shown in the following sections.

 ### onTimeout